-Homemade vegan pesto is packed with fresh basil to make a rich and flavourful sauce.
+This homemade vegan basil pesto is packed with fresh herbs to make a rich and flavourful sauce.
 Ready in under 10 minutes and ideal for topping pasta, pizza or bread and more.

-Our garden is full of basil at the moment, so we thought it the perfect time to share this easy way to make vegan pesto with you.
+Our garden is full of basil at the moment, so we thought it the perfect time to share this easy vegan pesto recipe with you!

-Here’s what you’ll need to make this vegan pesto:
+Here's what you'll need to make this easy vegan pesto:

-- Nutritional yeast, otherwise known as ‘nooch’.
+- Nutritional yeast flakes, otherwise known as 'nooch'.
 This adds to the cheesy flavour and replaces the parmesan in traditional pesto.
-We buy it in bulk.
+We love it so much we buy it in bulk.

 - Garlic cloves

 - And olive oil - Choose a tasty extra virgin olive oil.